 There is a great disparity between each painting franchises initial start-up cost.

-Because there is so much data to cover, we are going to break this down into two seperate charts.
-The first chart, table 5, will focus on the estimated additional capital while you are ramping up your business and an advertising budget.
+Because there is so much data to cover, we will break this down into two separate charts.
+The first chart, table 5, will focus on the estimated additional capital while ramping up your business and an advertising budget.